-“Higher prices for natural gas, oil, and electricity are going to hurt.
+“High energy costs for natural gas, oil, and electricity are going to hurt.
 Particularly for low-income and Black, Hispanic, and Native American households, which pay a much larger share of their income on energy bills.

 “Poorly insulated homes and inefficient equipment leave many families paying for a lot of heat that goes to waste.
 Energy price increases cause utility bills to spike the most in inefficient houses and buildings.

-“If our houses and apartments were more efficient, we’d be much better prepared to handle high energy prices.
+“If our houses and apartments were more efficient, we’d be much better prepared to handle high energy costs.
 But even many brand-new homes aren’t well sealed or insulated, thanks to outdated building codes in much of the country.
 Moreover, many homes have inefficient heating systems that are expensive to run.